Neeran M. Karnik

 Contact Details: email@example.com

 Neeran Karnik has professional experience as a researcher, software architect, people manager and educator.
 He obtained a Ph.D. in Computer Science from the University of Minnesota, with a thesis in the area of mobile agent security.
-He currently works with Vuclip, Inc. as Chief Architect.
-He has previously worked as Product Development Architect at BMC Software, and with IBM and Symantec in both research and product development roles, specializing in technology areas like distributed systems, cloud computing, service-oriented architecture and security.
-Neeran has published 20+ papers in peer-reviewed conferences and journals, and holds 20+ patents.
-He has also taught courses at the University of Minnesota, and at IIT-Delhi.
-He was also one of the pioneers in online cricket coverage, as a co-founder of CricInfo.
+He is an independent consultant and researcher with a focus on cloud computing, datacenter management, etc. He has previously worked at companies like IBM, BMC Software, Veritas and Vuclip in both research and product architect roles, specializing in technology areas like distributed systems, cloud computing, service-oriented architecture and security.
+Neeran has published 20+ papers in peer-reviewed conferences and journals, and holds 20+ US patents.
+He has also taught courses at the University of Minnesota and IIT-Delhi.
+He was one of the pioneers in online cricket coverage, as a co-founder of CricInfo.

 Title of Talk 1: Hints for Computer System Design